-Before post-punk and Goth in the early days of Punk, British film director, DJ and musician Don Letts pretty much ran the scene at The Roxy in London, spinning primarily reggae and ska music to patrons of all colours. with some of the white boys in the scene calling themselves skin and suedeheads before racist’s co opted the terms, which is showcased in the work of The Beat, and The Specials.
+In the early days of the budding UK punk scene, British film director, DJ and musician Don Letts pretty much ran the scene at The Roxy in London, spinning primarily reggae and ska music to patrons of all colors.
+Some of the white boys in the scene were calling themselves skin and suedeheads before racists co-opted the terms.
+This was showcased in the work of The Beat and The Specials.

-Even before that, there were proto-punk groups, such as Thin Lizzy, and Death, and later during the hardcore scene in DC there is the first band most people think of when it comes to black presentation and Punk: Bad Brains.
+Even before that, there were hard rock and proto-punk groups such as Thin Lizzy and Death.
+In 1977, during D.C.’s blossoming punk hardcore scene the first band most people think of when it comes to black presentation and punk formed: Bad Brains.

-One would be gravely mistaken to think that there is no black representation in the fundamental part of Punk’s history.
-To illustrate this fact, all one need do is take a look at photographer Michael Putland’s 1980 portrait ‘Ladies Tea Party’ that features Pauline Black, and Poly Styrene, along with Debbie Harry, Viv Albertine, and Siouxsie Sioux, and Chrissie Hynde.
+One would be gravely mistaken to think that there is no black representation in the fundamental part of punk’s history.
+To illustrate this fact, all one need do is take a look at photographer Michael Putland’s 1980 portrait ‘Ladies Tea Party’ that features Pauline Black and Poly Styrene, alongside Debbie Harry, Viv Albertine, Siouxsie Sioux, and Chrissie Hynde.

 But what about post-punk and goth?
 Some people assume there is no representation in the scene at all, and that the scene is primarily Caucasian—with some Latin and Asian representation, as goth and post-punk have been historically popular in countries such as China, Japan, Mexico, and Chile, for example.

 Certainly, there were black post-punk fans hanging out at clubs such as Danceteria in NYC, or The Batcave in London, and if you were to head over to those cities now, you would likely find representation across several generations of fans.